“I’m writing this to say In a gentle way thank you but no… I will live my life as I will undoubtedly die… alone.” —Will

 By the time I was nineteen and heard this song, I believed it would be true for me.

 For all my teens and twenties during my early life in New Zealand, no girl (or boy) looked at me twice.
-When no one ever comes along, ever, when being alone every day of your life for the best part of two decades is the reality, then you do not simply think you're destined to be alone—you know it.
+When no one ever comes along, ever, when being alone every day of your adult life for the best part of two decades is the reality, then you do not simply think you're destined to be alone—you know it.

-I figured this had always been the reason why no one was interested, and content in a sense to have it confirmed, retreated into my own world.
+I figured this had always been the reason why, and content in a sense to have it confirmed, retreated into my own world.
 I would stay alone then.
 I would never marry.

 An astronaut would last about fifteen seconds in a vacuum.
 I lasted longer.
 It seems a long time looking back, and a long time ago, yet it also feels close because in that time true damage was done.
 It was not done by anyone exactly; it was done by the absence of anyone beyond a ghostly vapor always out of reach.
-Yet something miraculous happened too in my teens and twenties: I spent my time reading, writing, and in sport; I found real cinema and music.
+Yet something miraculous happened too in my teens and twenties: I spent my time reading, writing, and in sport; I found cinema and music.
 Ian Curtis and Joy Division, the Smiths, Paul Heaton, REM and Echo and the Bunnymen.
 Bergman, Godard, Antonioni, Truffaut, Fellini, and Tarkovsky.
 I discovered Henry Miller, Anaïs Nin, Hemmingway, Kafka, Emily Brontë, Milan Kundera, John Irving, and Alan Moore.
 I discovered words.
 I discovered there was a world beyond the everyday of average small town life.
 That was the life that I would live.
 And that time created me.
 Without those years by myself, I would hardly be myself.
 My first novel EXIT isn’t exactly autobiographical, but it accurately sums up my experience living in isolation.

 In the years beyond thirty, a couple of people did pass poltergeist-like through the walls of my life.
 I shrugged, and did not mourn their exit.
 I discovered something important: being alone isn’t the worst thing you can experience—being around people who make you feel alone is.